efixler/scrape/README.md

 - [Acknowledgements](#acknowledgements)

 ## Description
 `scrape` provides a self-contained low-to-no-setup tool to grab metadata and text content from web pages.
 The server provides a REST API to scrape web metadata, with support for batches, using either a direct client, with headless browser option that's useful for pages that need javascript to load.

  Results are stored, so subsequent fetches of a particular URL are fast.
 Install the binary, and operate it as a shell command or as a server with a REST API.
 The default SQLite storage backend is performance-optimized and can store to disk or in memory.
 MySQL is also supported.
 Resources are stored with a configurable TTL.

  The `scrape` cli tool provides shell access to scraped content via command-line entry or CSV files, and also provides database management functionality. `scrape-server` provides web and API access to content metadata in one-offs or batches.

  RSS and Atom feeds are supported via an endpoint in `scrape-server`.
 Loading a feed returns the parsed results for all item links in the feed.

+ Authorization via JWT keys is supported with a configuration option.
+The companion `scrape-jwt-encode` tool can be used to generate tokens, and to make the secret you need to securely  sign and verify JWT tokens.

  The `scrape` and `scrape-server` binaries should be buildable and runnable in any environment where `go` and `SQLite3` (or a `MySQL` server) are present.
 A docker build is also included.
 See `make help` for build instructions.